 \section{System Design}

 This section provides a high-level overview of the main system components in \namex{} as illustrated in Figure~\ref{fig:system-design}.

 \textbf{Model Loader} Users submit the models they intend to use for each stage of a pipeline.
 These models should provide a reasonable span of accuracy, latency, and resource footprint trade-offs.

 Model variants can also be generated using model optimizers such as TensorRT \cite{tensorrtprogrammable}, and ONNX graph optimization by using different quantization level of neural networks \cite{gholami2021survey} and Neural Architectural Search methods \cite{cai2020once}.
-After the model submission, the profile (discussed in Section~\ref{sec:problem-formulation:profiler}) will be executed for each model variant and store its latency under multiple batch sizes and resource assignments.
+After the model submission, the profiler (discussed in Section~\ref{subsec:problem-formulation:profiler}) will be executed for each model variant and store its latency under multiple batch sizes and resource assignments.
 Furthermore, as discussed in Section \ref{sec:problem-formulation}, the optimizer uses offline profiling to find the optimal solution during execution.
 Finally, the models are stored in object storage to reduce container creation times.
-In this work, we have used MinIO object store~\cite{minio}.
+In this work, we have used MinIO object storage~\cite{minio}.